opendaylight/integration-test/test/csit/suites/controller/MD_SAL_NSF_OF13/030__restconf_statistics.txt

 *** Test Cases ***
 Get Stats for all nodes
-    [Documentation]    Get the stats for a node
-    Wait Until Keyword Succeeds    30s    2s    Ensure All Nodes Are In Response    ${REST_CONTEXT}    ${node_list}
+    [Documentation]    Get the stats for all nodes Wait Until Keyword Succeeds    30s    2s    Ensure All Nodes Are In Response    ${REST_CONTEXT}    ${node_list}
 Get Stats for node 1
     [Documentation]    Get the stats for a node